CircuitVerse/Blog/content/posts/Arnab_Das_GSoC_phase1.md

 ---

-- implementation of embedded simulator view
+- Implementation of embedded simulator view
-- dragging of panels in the simulator
+- Dragging of panels in the simulator
-- conversion of all the remaining components to vue components
+- Conversion of all the remaining components to vue components
-- removal of jquery from the simulator
+- Removal of jquery from the simulator
-- conversion to typescript
+- Conversion to typescript
 - i18n support for whole simulator in three languages (english, hindi, bengali)
-- stabilizing the simulator
+- Stabilizing the simulator
-- clearing the codebase and improve the file structure
+- Clearing the codebase and improve the file structure

 ## Learning